Why is parameter averaging beneficial in SGD? An objective smoothing perspective: Motivating Example 2

-This difference is intuitively understandable because SGD with a large step size oscillates in the valley and its mean should be almost zero, and SGD with small step size should converges to a solution of $f$.
+This difference between SGD and averaged SGD is intuitively understandable.
+In the case of using a large step size compared to $\delta$ (i.e., $\delta^2 \ll \eta^2 r^2$), SGD does not converge to a point and hence oscillates in the valley.
+Then, its mean should be located almost at the origin (i.e., $v_*$), meaning the convergence of averaged SGD.
+In the case of using a small step size, both SGD and averaged SGD do not converge to $v_*$ but converge to a minimizer of $f$.
 Indeed, we empirically observed this phenomenon in Figure \ref{fig:example2_sgd_asgd}.
 Both SGD and averaged SGD using small step size $\eta=0.01$ compared to $\delta$ converge to the solutions of $f$ because of the weakened bias and precise optimization.
 On the other hand, when using a relatively large step size $\eta=0.2$, SGD cannot converge, whereas averaged SGD converges to the solution $v_*=0$ of $F$ very accurately.